ExtremeFLOW/neko-top/examples/rugby_verification/README.md

 functions and sensitivity.

 ### Steady states
-I would preffer if this is done in Neko, because the simulation component we have right now is a bit hacky.
+I would prefer if this is done in Neko, because the simulation component we have right now is a bit hacky.
 I suppose have a `am_I_done` function that returns a boolean of y/n is a good idea!
 - Then in most cases this is just checking `t < t_final`